 This is a controversial topic in the dentistry field because some doctors believe that antibiotics are necessary to fight the tooth infection caused by an abscess while others consider them useless and harmful.

-It is not this article goal to tell you who is right.
-In order to provide you with the most complete information about antibiotic for tooth abscess treatment, you’ll find an exhaustive list of common antibiotics the dentist may prescribe you.
+In order to provide you with the most complete information about antibiotics for tooth abscess treatment, please, follow the previous link and you’ll find an exhaustive list of common antibiotics the dentist may prescribe you.
 Please, in case you are pregnant and suffer because a dental abscess, let your doctor know about your condition before to take any drugs.

 Over-the-counter pain killers and medication